sg893052/sonic-buildimage/L2/LLDP/LLDP_enhancements.md

 ### 2.1.2 LLDP Power negotiation

-This supports inline power negotitation using LLDP as per IEEE 802.3at and 802.3bt standard.
+This feature supports inline power negotitation using LLDP as per IEEE 802.3at and 802.3bt standard.

 ### 2.1.3 LLDP Management TLV IP address

 By default, LLDP will advertise the management IP address configured in the system over management interface.
-In case user wants to override this and advertise a specific IP address on an interface then the same can be acheived by using the configuration commands specified in Section 3.6.2.2.1
+To allow user to override this and advertise specific IPv4 and IPv6 address, an option to configure the IP addresses to be advertised by LLDP on an interface is supported.

+### 2.1.4 lldpcli

+lldpcli provides an interface to configure the LLDP component within the LLDP docker.
+All the LLDP KLISH configurations are supported by using the lldpcli interface to configure LLDP component.

+lldpcli configurations are not persistent across reboots, for the configurations to be persistent lldp configuration file (/etc/lldpd.conf) needs to be updated manually.

+It is recommended to use KLISH for all the LLDP configurations.
+In the event configurations are made from KLISH and lldpcli, then the latest one to be configured will take effect.

 # 3 Design